walchko/github-blog/source/blog/electrical-engineering/smd/Surface_Mount_Devices.md

 ## Resistors and Diodes

-The numbers represent their physical sizes in mm, for example, a 1206 is 0.125 x 0.060 inch.
+The numbers represent their physical sizes in inches, for example, a 1206 is 0.125 x 0.060 inch.

 | Num  | Size (mm)   | Difficulty                                                           |